 We love DIY, and DIY madness sets in for us with spring.
 Longer days mean you can finish jobs faster, and warm sunshine means windows can be thrown open to make the paint dry quicker.
-As the saying goes, if you want a job done well, do it yourself, but for some of us, DIY doesn’t necessarily come naturally!
+As the saying goes, if you want a job done well, do it yourself.
+But DIY doesn’t necessarily come naturally for all of us!
 Here are some simple but effective tips to decorate better at home.

 You’ve probably heard this before, but preparation is key to a good paint job.
 You need to prepare the wall, room, or furniture you want to paint.

 Remove all existing paint, wallpaper, varnish

 Sand everything down for a better painting surface

 Make sure all surfaces are dry before beginning your redecorating